gustavosbarroso/simplephysics/README.md

 ```
 ---
 ### 8. RC Circuit
-“RC is analogous to a damped oscillator in the overdamped, zero-inertia limit”
+“RC is analogous to a damped oscillator in the overdamped, zero-inertia limit”:

 q' + (1/RC)q = 0

 Run: